Cold snap causing problems for gardeners and orchardists

 The garden center lost about 40 percent of its usual business over Mother's Day weekend partly due to the colder weather.

-"It did put a damper on but I think that's going to pick right back up as soon as the nice weather hits we're going to be back at full speed ahead," Neifert said.
+"It did put a damper on, but I think that's going to pick right back up as soon as the nice weather hits we're going to be back at full speed ahead," Neifert said.